anonymouslyanonymous1/Edexcel-Finder/README.md

 - Images were being deleted for one if two or more users were using site simulataneously, so differentiated every user with an **unique Sessions id**
     - Added a scheduler which would clear each user's unique folder after 400s of returning results
     - So, user has about ~6 minutes to enlarge results
+---
+### Ideas from users
+- Link to enlarge image: @cyberelixer [Discord]
+- June 2017 data fix, date sequencing: @cor_.z [Discord]
+- Brought an error to my notice: @jazz_exe10 [Discord]
+    - This led to the user ID differentiation and schedule deletion instead of immediate deletion upon request coming in
+- Toggle for old and new specification: @mere.illusion and @crysliz [Both Discord]